sdeneen/s3-js-sdk-checksum-bug/README.md

 # Background

-This repo contains an example script that demonstrates a bug with the AWS JS SDK V3 that results in incorrect checksum mismatches when fetching a compressed file from S3 via the GetObject API.
+This repo contains an example script (see s3.mjs) that demonstrates a bug with the AWS JS SDK V3 that results in incorrect checksum mismatches when fetching a compressed file from S3 via the GetObject API.

 # Dependencies to install
 - https://yarnpkg.com/